ArunKumarMohanta/YouTube-Videos-Analyser-using-Sentiment-Analysis-/README.md

 - Pillow==8.3.2: Used for handling image files, particularly for the GUI buttons.

 - youtube-transcript-api==0.5.0: Used to fetch video subtitles.

+- ggogle-generativeai: Used to generate summary and fact checking results.

 ## API Setup